What is the Healthiest Cutting Board Material? Our Top 3 List

 Plastic cutting boards are widely used in both commercial and domestic kitchens due to their affordability, lightweight nature, and ease of maintenance.
 They are typically made from materials like polyethylene (HDPE), which are non-porous and resistant to moisture.

 Plastic cutting boards offer the advantage of being dishwasher-safe, making them convenient for cleaning and sanitizing.
-However, they can become easily scratched over time, providing crevices where bacteria can thrive.
+However, they can become easily scratched over time, providing crevices where bacteria can thrive and microplastics may chip off.
 Even worse, deep knife grooves can harbor harmful pathogens, increasing the risk of cross-contamination.

 If you're looking for plant-based bioplastic (PLA) cutting boards derived from renewable, organic sources such as corn starch or sugar cane, make sure they are moisture resistant.
 Many are not moisture, heat or acid resistant.
 Those labeled 'dishwasher safe' are water-resistant.